markeasting/dependency-injection/README.md

 import { container } from "@wildsea/dependency-injection";
 ```

+## Registering services
-### Create and register a service
+Simply register your class as a service by calling `register()`.

-Services are 'shared' by default: you will always receive the same instance
+Services are 'shared' by default - you will always receive the same instance
 when it is injected or queried by the container.
+See below for more lifetime
+options.

 ```ts
 /* Service with zero dependencies  */